Pmk2021/p2_continuous_control/README.md

 The environment is considered solved, when the agent achieves an average reward of 30 over 100 episodes and all agents

 ## Getting Started
+First, start off by cloning the DRLND Repository from this link: https://github.com/udacity/deep-reinforcement-learning#dependencies Follow the instructions to install the environment and all the packages needed to run the environment

-To start, you need to download the environment by clicking on the link.
+Then, you need to download the environment by clicking on the link.

 Linux: https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/Reacher_Linux.zip